JDelott/lighthouse/INTEGRATION_GUIDE.md

 3. Use these settings:

 **Basic Settings:**
-- Name: `Lighthouse Psychology Scheduling Assistant`
+- Name: `The Mental Health Hub Scheduling Assistant`
-- First Message: `Hello, thank you for calling Lighthouse Psychology.
+- First Message: `Hello, thank you for calling The Mental Health Hub.
 I'm the scheduling assistant.
 Dr. Martinez is currently with a client, but I'm here to help you schedule an appointment or answer any questions about our services.
 How can I assist you today?`

 **Model Configuration:**
 - Provider: `OpenAI`